freedomofpress/encryption-works/encryption_works.md

 >
 >*Syria War Photographer.* You are a photojournalist in Syria with digital images you want to get out of the country.
 Some of the images may identify people working with the rebels who could be targeted by the government.
 A security failure could mean someone loses their life.

-As you can see, threat modeling is about how you think about a problem as much as what you do to solve it.
+As you can see, threat modeling concerns how you think about a problem as much as what you do to solve it.

-A 2013 study [showed](http://www.reuters.com/article/2014/03/28/us-media-cybercrime-idUSBREA2R0EU20140328) 21 out of the top 25 media organization have been hacked by a nation state.
+A 2013 study [showed](http://www.reuters.com/article/2014/03/28/us-media-cybercrime-idUSBREA2R0EU20140328) 21 out of the top 25 media organizations have targeted by a nation state.
 However, state-sponsored hacking may not be the biggest danger facing local journalists — it probably isn't how people will come by your data or compromise you.
 If you're a journalist, you're much more at risk of your story being scooped, or of falling victim to a subpoena from an overzealous prosecutor who will secretly get access to all of your email.

 Journalists' email accounts are often the target of attacks, but it's more common for hackers to use social engineering to trick Gmail (or you) into resetting the password rather than hacking Google itself.
 Sometimes, adversaries just use intimidation to get that info out of people.

 !["Security."
 Courtesy of XKCD.](http://imgs.xkcd.com/comics/security.png)

 Let's look at another example: a metro journalist reporting on corruption in her city's police force.
-This is a story which will have sensitive documents to store, and sources to protect.
+This is a story which will have sensitive documents to store, plus sources to protect.
 These are the assets we're trying to protect, so that the corrupt officials in question aren't tipped off in advance about the story.

-The adversary in this case isn't the NSA, but local authorities can still subpoena emails or phone call records to see who you've been talking to.
+The adversary in this case isn't as sophisticated as the NSA, but local authorities can still subpoena emails or phone call records to see who you've been talking to.

 ### Strong passphrases and password managers